mircaea/banners-with-backend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project uses a backend server to run crud operations for banners.
+Demo use of an express server to perform crud operations on Google Firestore.

-## Scripts

-GitHub CLI:

-`gh repo clone mircaea/banners-with-firestore-backend`
+### Getting started

 `npm install`